Diplomacy Matters - AFSA

 that can be granted in a single year, approximately 8-10 are bestowed each year.

 Essay Contest – High school students nationwide compete in this contest, where prizes include an all-expense paid education voyage with Semester at Sea, a trip to Washington, DC and a meeting with the Secretary of State.
 Students submit essays of 1,000-1,250 words explaining how the Foreign Service plays a role in resolving a global issue of their choosing.
 Home schooled students can also apply.

-Minority Intern Program – A minority college student explores a career in the Foreign Service in high profile office with a substantive work assignment.
+Minority Intern Program – Minority college students explore a career in the Foreign Service in high profile office with a substantive work assignment.
 The students are paid a stipend for their summer internship.